jbilcke-hf/ai-comic-factory/README.md

 ## Running the project at home

-First, I would like to highlight that everything is open-source (see [here](https://huggingface.co/spaces/jbilcke-hf/ai-comic-factory/tree/main), [here](https://huggingface.co/spaces/jbilcke-hf/VideoChain-API/tree/main), [here](https://huggingface.co/spaces/hysts/SD-XL/tree/main), [here](https://github.com/huggingface/text-generation-inference)).

-However the project isn't a monolithic Space that can be duplicated and ran immediately: it requires various components to run for the frontend, backend, LLM, SDXL etc.
+The project requires various components to run for the frontend, backend, LLM, SDXL etc.

 If you try to duplicate the project, open the `.env` you will see it requires some variables.

 Provider config:
 - `LLM_ENGINE`: can be one of `INFERENCE_API`, `INFERENCE_ENDPOINT`, `OPENAI`, `GROQ`, `ANTHROPIC`
-- `RENDERING_ENGINE`: can be one of: "INFERENCE_API", "INFERENCE_ENDPOINT", "REPLICATE", "VIDEOCHAIN", "OPENAI" for now, unless you code your custom solution
+- `RENDERING_ENGINE`: can be one of: "INFERENCE_API", "INFERENCE_ENDPOINT", "REPLICATE", "OPENAI" for now, unless you code your custom solution

 Auth config:
 - `AUTH_HF_API_TOKEN`:  if you decide to use Hugging Face for the LLM engine (inference api model or a custom inference endpoint)
 - `AUTH_OPENAI_API_KEY`: to use OpenAI for the LLM engine
 - `AUTH_GROQ_API_KEY`: to use Groq for the LLM engine
 - `AUTH_ANTHROPIC_API_KEY`: to use Anthropic (Claude) for the LLM engine
-- `AUTH_VIDEOCHAIN_API_TOKEN`: secret token to access the VideoChain API server
 - `AUTH_REPLICATE_API_TOKEN`: in case you want to use Replicate.com

 Rendering config:
 - `RENDERING_HF_INFERENCE_ENDPOINT_URL`: necessary if you decide to use a custom inference endpoint
-- `RENDERING_REPLICATE_API_MODEL_VERSION`: url to the VideoChain API server
 - `RENDERING_HF_INFERENCE_ENDPOINT_URL`: optional, default to nothing
 - `RENDERING_HF_INFERENCE_API_BASE_MODEL`: optional, defaults to "stabilityai/stable-diffusion-xl-base-1.0"
 - `RENDERING_HF_INFERENCE_API_REFINER_MODEL`: optional, defaults to "stabilityai/stable-diffusion-xl-refiner-1.0"